snowplow/snowplow/README.md

 tomcat-cf-access-valve
 ======================

-Custom AccessLogValve for Tomcat to help generate CloudFront-like access logs, e.g. on Amazon Elastic Beanstalk.
+Custom `AccessLogValve` for Tomcat 7 to help generate CloudFront-like access logs, e.g. on Amazon Elastic Beanstalk.

 Used by the SnowPlow Clojure Collector.